bevy-cheatbook/bevy-cheatbook/src/introduction.md

 You may also access [the `next` branch](https://bevy-cheatbook.github.io/next/).
 It contains any WIP efforts to cover newer developments in Bevy's main git branch, in preparation for the next release.

+I intend to keep this book up-to-date and relevant with every new Bevy release.
+I also try to regularly make general improvements to it, when I can manage it.

 ## License